Connecticut Health Foundation Inc

 • Research on the need for expanded coverage for people with incomes just above the HUSKY threshold

-2. Maternal Health Equity for People of Color
+2. Maternal Health Equity for People of Colour

-• Policy and advocacy efforts that organize and mobilize support for funding for doulas through Medicaid
+• Policy and advocacy efforts that organise and mobilise support for funding for doulas through Medicaid

 • Projects focusing on hypertensive disorders of pregnancy and mental health